-Your doctor can use what’s called a coronary calcium scan to help you avoid a heart attack.
+Your doctor can use what’s called a coronary calcium scan to get a clearer picture of your risk for a heart attack.

 You may hear this scan called by several different names:

 - Calcium scan test